 I like to think of myself as a rational person.
 But of course I’m not.

 In fact, we’re all irrational, we all make mental errors, and the portrayal of humans as consistently rational agents, homo economicus, is only a fairy tale used in naive applications of economic theory.
-The human psyche is a difficult thing to change even if we’re aware of the mistakes we make and have given them all sorts of fancy names like “narrative fallacy” and “reductive bias”.
+The human psyche is a difficult thing to change even if we’re aware of the mistakes we make, the biases we inherit, and have given them all sorts of fancy names like “narrative fallacy” and “reductive bias”.
 And with all the cognitive biases that psychologists have identified from experiment after experiment in recent decades working against us, it’s no wonder that we often get seduced away from investing intelligently.

 But that doesn’t mean we can’t work on it.
 Knowing thyself is critical if you want to turn rationality into a lifelong project—which is actually an incredibly fun one.